 Marcella Boynton, PhD

-Marcella H. Boynton, PhD, is a research assistant professor in the Department of Health Behavior and a behavioral health researcher with expertise in health decision-making theory, complex survey design and sophisticated regression-based data analytic techniques.
+Marcella H. Boynton, PhD, is an assistant professor in the Department of Health Behavior and a behavioral health researcher with expertise in health decision-making theory, complex survey design and sophisticated regression-based data analytic techniques.

 She conducts research across a wide range of health domains, including tobacco use, alcohol misuse, maternal-child health and cancer prevention.
 Much of Dr. Boynton’s past research has employed daily diary methodology, which has allowed her to explore the association of daily affective and cognitive processes with concurrent health-related behaviors.